CORNELIA DURYÉE (Director)

 In 2000, he co-founded the independent feature film distribution company Outrider Pictures, where he served as co-chairman until mid-2001.
 He returned to producing in 2001 with Sherman Alexie’s debut as writer-director, The Business of Fancydancing.

 He served as Executive Producer of The Heart of the Game, a popular Seattle-based documentary feature that premiered at the 2005 Toronto Film Festival.
-He recently produced The Dark Horse, written and directed by Cornelia Duryée Moore and Camilla Dickinson, based on the novel by Madeleine L’Engle and directed by Cornelia Duryée Moore.
+He recently produced The Dark Horse, written and directed by Cornelia Duryée and Camilla Dickinson, based on the novel by Madeleine L’Engle and directed by Cornelia Duryée.

 Estes also served for five years as Professor of Practice/ Producer-in-Residence on the faculty of the University of Arizona’s School of Theatre, Film and Television in Tucson, Arizona.